neptune-ai/docs/docs/integrations/xgboost.rst

 Requirements
 ------------
-This integration makes use of the XGBoost library and is part of :ref:`neptune-contrib <integration-neptune-contrib>`.
+This integration makes use of the XGBoost library and is part of :ref:`neptune-contrib <integrations-neptune-contrib>`.

 Make sure you have all dependencies installed.
 You can use the bash command below: